ckhunsr1/PUMICE/README.md

 Example of shell script used to run step2 can be found [here](https://github.com/ckhunsr1/PUMICE/blob/master/examples/running_compute_weights.sh).
 * Outputs from the step2 using example input data are provided [here](https://github.com/ckhunsr1/PUMICE/blob/master/examples/example_output_weights.zip).

-Precomputed models trained in 48 tissues from GTEx V7 (hg19) can be found in "models_GTEx_v7" folder.
+Precomputed PUMICE and UTMOST models trained in 48 tissues from GTEx V7 (hg19) can be found in "models_GTEx_v7" folder.

 <!-- LICENSE -->
 ## License